gmahone/building-condas/README.md

 The above code creates an env with python 3.10.
 This can be checked after loading via the following code.

 <code> python --version </code>

+## How to see what conda envs are available

+<code> conda info --envs </code>

+The above code gives a list of conda envs, with an asterisk by the active one.